 One-third (33%) of respondents correctly knew that your credit score measures your ability to repay balances on your lines of credit.
 Fourteen percent thought credit scores measure an applicant’s attitude towards credit – and not their risk of paying.

 Credit scores measure a wide variety of factors, with payment history being the most important of those indicators.
 FICO, the scoring model used by more than 90% of lenders, for example, bases 35% of its overall credit score formula on a consumer’s risk of missing payments.
-VantageScore, the other major scoring model, places a weight of 32% on payment history, as seen in the graph below:
+VantageScore, the other major scoring model, places a weight of 32% on payment history.

 Related Article: What Are the Easiest Credit Cards for Bad Credit to Get?